Sania-firdous-shaik/Adobe-India-Hackathon25/README.md

 # Adobe India Hackathon 2025
 ## Welcome to the "Connecting the Dots" Challenge

-Welcome to the “Connecting the Dots challenge"!
+## overview
 This challenge focuses on reinventing the traditional PDF format by creating intelligent and interactive document experiences.hat if every time you opened a PDF, it didn't just sit there—it spoke to you, connected ideas, and narrated meaning across your entire library?

 That's the future we're building — and we want you to help shape it.